|

 may be different in other organizations.

-31 of the present year.
+year through November 14 of the present year.

 - Any individual who has not competed in an open dressage test can elect

-to show as a starter in ECRDA.
-Once a starter rider competes in any
+to show as a Introductory in ECRDA.
+Once an

 open class at any dressage competition, they are then ineligible to

-- Starter riders may only qualify for starter rider awards and are not
+- Introductory riders may only qualify for

 eligible for any other awards.

-a rider has advanced, he/she cannot drop back and compete in the starter
+a rider has advanced, he/she cannot drop back and compete in the

-division again.
+Introductory division again.

 - Riders must be current ECRDA members at the time of showing for the